Blackbeard: Pardon

 Teach had at some stage learnt of the offer of a royal pardon and probably confided in Bonnet his willingness to accept it.
 The pardon was open to all pirates who surrendered on or before 5 September 1718, but contained a caveat stipulating that immunity was offered only against crimes committed before 5 January.
 Although in theory this left Bonnet and Teach at risk of being hanged for their actions at Charles Town Bar, most authorities could waive such conditions.
 Teach thought that Governor Charles Eden was a man he could trust, but to make sure, he waited to see what would happen to another captain.
 Bonnet left immediately on a small sailing boat for Bath Town, where he surrendered to Governor Eden, and received his pardon.
 He then travelled back to Beaufort Inlet to collect the Revenge and the remainder of his crew, intending to sail to Saint Thomas Island to receive a commission.
 Unfortunately for him, Teach had stripped the vessel of its valuables and provisions, and had marooned its crew; Bonnet set out for revenge, but was unable to find him.
 He and his crew returned to piracy and were captured on 27 September 1718 at the mouth of the Cape Fear River.
 All but four were tried and hanged in Charles Town.

 The author Robert Lee surmised that Teach and Hands intentionally ran the ships aground to reduce the fleet's crew complement, increasing their share of the spoils.
 During the trial of Bonnet's crew, Revenge's boatswain Ignatius Pell testified that "the ship was run ashore and lost, which Thatch [Teach] caused to be done."
 Lee considers it plausible that Teach let Bonnet in on his plan to accept a pardon from Governor Eden.
 He suggested that Bonnet do the same, and as war between the Quadruple Alliance of 1718 and Spain was threatening, to consider taking a privateer's commission from England.
 Lee suggests that Teach also offered Bonnet the return of his ship Revenge.
 Konstam (2007) proposes a similar idea, explaining that Teach began to see Queen Anne's Revenge as something of a liability; while a pirate fleet was anchored, news of this was sent to neighbouring towns and colonies, and any vessels nearby would delay sailing.
-It was prudent therefore for Teach not to linger for too long, although wrecking the ship was a somewhat extreme measure.
+It was prudent therefore for Teach not to linger for too long, although wrecking the ship was an extreme measure.